Payday loans in the United Kingdom: Regulation

+Early regulation (pre-2014)

-Under the Consumer Credit Act 1974 lenders must have a licence from the UK Office of Fair Trading (OFT) to offer consumer credit.
-The Consumer Credit Act 2006 explicitly requires the OFT to consider irresponsible lending in its evaluation of whether a lender is fit to hold a licence.
-There are currently no restrictions on the interest rates payday loan companies can charge or on rolling over loans, however the government is pending new legislation to cap the costs of such loans.Advertising of payday lending is subject to the Consumer Credit (Advertisements) Regulations 2004.
-This means that the "typical APR" must be stated in adverts which meet certain criteria, such as adverts which indicate that credit will be given to customers who may otherwise find access to credit restricted.
+Under the Consumer Credit Act 1974, lenders were required to hold a licence from the UK Office of Fair Trading (OFT) to offer consumer credit.
+The Consumer Credit Act 2006 explicitly required the OFT to consider irresponsible lending in its evaluation of whether a lender was fit to hold a licence.
+Advertising of payday lending is subject to the Consumer Credit (Advertisements) Regulations 2004, which requires that the "typical APR" must be stated in adverts meeting certain criteria, such as adverts which indicate that credit will be given to customers who may otherwise find access to credit restricted.
 Advertising is regulated by the Advertising Standards Authority (ASA), and there have been several cases of the ASA upholding complaints against advertising by payday lenders.

-In June 2010 the OFT published a "review of high-cost credit."
-In this report they concluded that changes could be made to the industry itself, but that "more radical approaches would be required if the Government or others wanted to tackle the wider social, economic and financial context in which high-cost credit markets exist."
+In June 2010 the OFT published a "review of high-cost credit," concluding that changes could be made to the industry itself, but that "more radical approaches would be required if the Government or others wanted to tackle the wider social, economic and financial context in which high-cost credit markets exist."

-To get a good idea of the size and range of payday loan companies operating in the UK, comparison sites are a useful tool, as recommended in the OFT report – "We recommend that the Government works with industry groups to provide information on high-cost credit loans to consumers through price comparison websites.
-If this cannot be undertaken on a voluntary basis, the Government should consider the case for introducing legislation to create a single website allowing consumers to compare the features of home credit, payday and pawnbroking loans alongside credit unions and other lenders in their local area."